syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 You can set label icon instead of using label text.
 Example:- You have a PhoneNumber editor, and the editor label is PhoneNumber.
 Here You can use a phone image for the label.

-`Add a phone image in Images folder`

-`build action as Embedded res`
 Right-click on the phone image and change the build action to "Embedded resource" and configure an image in.csproj.
 Directly add the name of the image by using the [LeadingLabelIcon] `Link` property in [DataFormItem] `Link`.

-Supported image format:- .png and .svg

 {% tabs %}
 {% highlight MainPage.xaml.cs %}